numeric_Expression to nearest value round(numeric_Expression) # decimal points to specified integer_value round(numeric_Expression, integer_value)

 # Use on Positive Value round(45.565, 0) # decimal points to 1 round(525.419299, 1) round(525.419299, 2) # Use on Negative values round(-140.825, 2) round(-13.239, 2) # Expression round((140.986 + 122.4563256 - 220.4233 + 12.67), 2) # vectors number <- c(-22.26, 456.94, 2.50, 2.591, -36.49, -813.111 , -525.123) round(number, 1)

-In this program, We are going to apply the round function on List data and display the output.
+In this program, We are going to apply the round function to List data and display the output.
 For this example, we are using the airquality data set provided by R

 #Dataset We are going to use airquality # Applying on Airquality Wind Data round(airquality$Wind) round(airquality$Wind, 1)

-This function in R programming also allows you to round the numeric values in a database or table columns.
-In this example, We are going to round all the records present in [Standard Cost] and [Sales Amount] columns.
+This function also allows you to round the numeric values in a database or table columns.
+In this example, We are going to round all the records present in the [Standard Cost] and [Sales Amount] columns.
 For this, We are going to use the below-shown CSV file data.

 getwd() #Datat We are going to use product <- read.csv("Product_Data.csv", TRUE, sep = ",") print(product) # Applying on Standard Cost, and Sales Amount round(product$StandardCost) round(product$StandardCost, 1) round(product$SalesAmount) round(product$SalesAmount, 2)